Create a security group rule

 -

 7.1.
-Select a protocol or click All Protocols.
+Select a protocol or click All protocols.

-7.2 Specify the destination of the traffic (Destination):
+7.2.
+Specify the traffic destination (Destination):

-- for traffic from an IP address or subnet - select CIDR and enter the IP address or subnet or click All Sources;
+- for traffic from an IP address or subnet—select CIDR and enter the IP address or subnet, or click All sources;

-7.3 Enter the source port (Src. port) - a single port or a range of ports or click All Ports.
+7.3.
+Enter the source port (Src. port)—a single port or a range of ports, or click All ports.

-7.4 Optional: enter a comment for the rule.
+7.4.
+Optional: enter a comment for the rule.

 -